Reviews You Can Rely On

 Credit: Sam Willits

 The Patagonia Triolet is a classic hardshell jacket that our testers have used for years.
 It provides the best value on the market, delivering weather protection that nearly matches the performance of the best hardshells, as well as a comfortable fit, plenty of pockets, and armpit vents.
-Our lead tester wore this jacket as his main hardshell for most of his 20s, from alpine climbing and ski mountaineering missions in Alaska to day tours and ice cragging in Colorado, Jackson Hole, and British Columbia, and the jacket held up to years and years of abuse.
+Our lead tester wore this jacket as his main hardshell for the better part of a decade, from alpine climbing and ski mountaineering missions in Alaska to day tours and ice cragging in Colorado, Jackson Hole, and British Columbia, and the jacket held up to years and years of abuse.
 Hands down, the Triolet is our choice for the best value on the market.

 hardshell jacket - the patagonia triolet offers as much weather protection as the best...